-During the three months ended March 31, 2002, Sonus recorded cost of revenues of \$9,434,000, consisting of \$7,026,000 for the write-off of inventory determined to be excess and obsolete and \$2,408,000 for materials that are expected to be purchased from third-party contract manufacturers and suppliers under purchase commitments, but which are in excess of required quantities.
-The charge for purchase commitments was recorded on the balance sheet as accrued restructuring expenses.
+During the first quarter of fiscal 2002, Sonus' cost of revenues included \$7,026,000 for the write-off of inventory determined to be excess and obsolete and \$2,408,000 for materials that are expected to be purchased from third-party contract manufacturers and suppliers under purchase commitments, but which are in excess of required quantities.
+The liabilities related to purchase commitments were recorded on the balance sheet as accrued restructuring expenses.